TaeJung-Lee/9Biased/README.md

-# 9 (Nein) Biased
+# 9 Biased
 ### See All Sides.
 Know the Facts.

-An AI-powered daily newsletter that maps political bias, analytical depth, and shared facts across news sources — helping readers cut through spin and understand what's actually happening.
+AI powered daily newsletter that maps political bias, analytical depth, and shared facts across news sources, helping readers cut through spin and understand what's actually happening.

 ---

 ## What It Does

-Every day, 9 (Nein) Biased automatically:
+Every day, 9Biased automatically:

 1. **Fetches** articles from 20+ news outlets spanning left, center, and right-leaning sources
 2. **Clusters** them into the top 3 stories of the day using the Claude API